lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 Now we have all the information required to create the pipeline.
 We just need to set up a buffer in the `VkGraphicsPipelineCreateInfo` structures.
-It is a buffer, because several pipelines can be created with a single call to the the `vkCreateGraphicsPipelines` function.
+It is a buffer, because several pipelines can be created with a single call to the `vkCreateGraphicsPipelines` function.
 In our case, we will create them one by one:

 ```java
 public class Pipeline {